StronglyTypedSolutions/vikid.net/docs/en/overloads/add_100_2Yq2dfqEyyr.md

 # Example 2
 - shifts the oscillating `input` by two units.
-- the initialization of the `input` is delayed by one second.
+- the `input` is ready after one second.

 ```vikid-script
 𝕍i𝕂i𝔻 v0.7-642-g83fec8270bfd s21